ORF-4450/RobotLib/README.md

   Do not let VSCode update the project automatically on a new year.
 This may damage the highly customized build.gradle used by this project.
 New year updates need to done manually.
 ***************************************************************************************************************
+Version 4.8.2

+*	Modify file paths used for logging and properties under simulation to use / file path separator for compatibility with Macs.

+R. Corn, January 17 2024

 Version 4.8.1

 *	Update Jitpack configuration to JDK 17.